NickFaro/DS_Individual_Project/README.md

 ### Sources of Data
 https://www.baseball-reference.com/
-Baseball Reference is a very popular baseball statistics website.
+Baseball-Reference is a very popular baseball statistics website.
 It contains all standard statistics for every team and player throughout MLB history.
 The extensive data provided by this site can be cleaned to extract the specific metrics needed to answer the research questions.

 https://www.teamrankings.com/
 Used specifically to get the LOB metrics for the first research question.